Urban Garden Ideas

-It's easy to grow your own food, even if your plot is limited to a small city lot.
-One of the best ways is with a raised bed.
+Urban gardening is a great way to grow your own food, even if your plot is limited to a small city lot.
+One of the best ways to add an urban garden is with a raised bed.
 It's so easy that you don't even need soil to place it on; raised beds are fine on sturdy decks or paved surfaces, such as the edge of a driveway.

 Holes drilled into the sides provide even more space for growing low, spreading plants such as strawberries, thyme, or spring greens.
-A hinged bench is another space-saver: It offers a place to sit and tend your vegetables (or relax and enjoy the fresh fruits of your labors) while also conveniently storing tools and gardening supplies.
+A hinged bench is another space-saver in tight spaces such as urban gardens: It offers a place to sit and tend your vegetables (or relax and enjoy the fresh fruits of your labors) while also conveniently storing tools and gardening supplies.

 You'll get the most produce from your raised beds if you site them in a spot that sees full sun (at least six hours of direct sunlight a day) and has good airflow, which helps plants resist disease.
 Fill the raised bed with a high-quality potting mix rather than digging soil from your garden (which may contain weed seeds or pest and disease organisms).